aaronbieber/coaching-blog/content/posts/ambition-to-opportunity-ratio.md

 ---
 title: "Ambition to opportunity ratio"
 date: 2022-04-19T13:34:46-04:00
-draft: true
-image: any-image.jpg
+image: ambition-to-opportunity-ratio.jpg
-image_attribution: Joe Photographer
+image_attribution: "@jasonhogan on Unsplash"
 ---

 You want something in your career.
 What is it?
 Advancement in specific skills?